dmarcous/spark-betweenness/README.md

 which is automatically downloaded by the included shell script.
 To build a JAR file simply run `sbt package` from the project root.

+## More Information
+See the research report that led to this project with more details and comparisons to other frameworks [here]http://www.slideshare.net/DanielMarcous/distributed-kbetweenness-spark

 ##Credits

 Written and maintained by :